Naomi Beckwith: Key exhibitions

 Beckwith curated the exhibition 30 Seconds off an Inch, which was presented by the Studio Museum in Harlem November 12, 2009 – March 14, 2010.
 Exhibiting artworks by 42 artists of color or those inspired by black culture from more than 10 countries, the show asked viewers to think about ways in which social meaning is embedded formally within artworks.

-Lynette Yiadom-Boakye: Any Number of Preoccupations was on view at the Studio Museum November 11, 2010 – March 13, 2011.
-The exhibition marked British artist Lynette Yiadom-Boakye’s first solo museum show with 24 canvases on display.
+Lynette Yiadom-Boakye: Any Number of Preoccupations was on view at the Studio Museum from 2010 to 2011, marking British artist Lynette Yiadom-Boakye’s first solo museum show with 24 canvases on display.

-She also co-curated the first major survey of the art of Howardena Pindell at the MCA February 24, 2018 – May 20, 2018.
+In 2018, Beckwith also co-curated the first major survey of the art of Howardena Pindell at the MCA.

+Other activities

+Beckwith serves on the boards of the Laundromat Project (New York) and Res Artis (Amsterdam).

+Recognition

+Beckwith has been awarded the 2017 VIA (Visionary Initiatives in Art) Art Fund Curatorial Fellowship, the 2017 Center for Curatorial Leadership Fellowship, and the High Museum of Art's 2024 David C. Driskell Prize.